Teen brother of Air Force airman who was killed by Florida deputy is shot to death near Atlanta

-Andre Fortson was found shot to death in the breezeway of an apartment complex on Tuesday, authorities said.
-Two groups of people had been shooting at each other for unknown reasons, DeKalb County police told WSB-TV.
-A 20-year-old suspect was arrested on aggravated assault charges and booked into the DeKalb County Jail, the station reported.
+Andre Fortson was found shot to death in the breezeway of an apartment complex on Tuesday, police said.
+Two groups of people had been shooting at each other for unknown reasons, DeKalb County police said.

-Neighbors told WSB that they heard cars drive off after the gunfire, leaving Andre Fortson bleeding in the breezeway.
+A 20-year-old man was identified as one of the shooters, and arrested on an aggravated assault charge, police said.
+He was booked into the DeKalb County Jail.
+Jail records did not list an attorney who could be reached for comment on his behalf.

 The killing comes about three months after Roger Fortson, 23, was killed May 3 by Okaloosa County sheriff's Deputy Eddie Duran at Fortson's apartment in Fort Walton Beach, Florida.
 The airman had answered the door while holding a handgun pointed toward the floor and was killed within seconds, body camera video shows.